zkmkarlsruhe/lidar/README.md

 - **lidarconfig-...**: are created for each configuration (... is the configuration name) and contain configuration specific scripts and data

 # Installation

+This software has been developed for Linux and testet with Ubuntu Mate 20.04.

 ## Set up Single Computer Configuration